Food standards relate to a food product's:

-Food standards legislation helps to ensure that the consumer is not mislead.
-In England, the Food Standards Agency has responsibility for food safety-related labelling issues; see the Food Standards Agency website.
+Food standards legislation helps ensure consumers are not misled.
+In England, the Food Standards Agency is responsible for food safety-related labelling issues.

-The Department for Environment Food and Rural Affairs (Defra) is responsible for labelling policy on issues other than food safety and nutrition.
-See the Defra website.
+The Department for Environment Food and Rural Affairs (Defra) provides information on food safety and nutrition.

-Quality is associated with that which the purchaser of a food product might generally expect.
-It is advisable that manufacturers develop a quality assurance system to allow consistency in the quality of their product.
-They should also have arrangements in place for dealing with consumer complaints.
+Manufacturers should develop a quality assurance system to allow consistency in the quality of their product.
+They should also have a consumer complaints system in place.

-Composition looks at the ingredients of any food product, and recipes should be devised to ensure that the subsequent product fulfils all statutory requirements regarding composition, for example:
+Composition looks at the ingredients of a food product.
+Recipes and products need to meet all legal requirements, for example:

 - maximum levels of preservatives in sausage meat